ParaLibrary/paralibrary-backend/README.md

 ### Response

 On success, responds with status `200` and the db record will be updated to match the given object.
+At this time, only the name is malleable.
 If the user is not found, returns status `404`.

 ## `DELETE /users/:id`